 Florida finally legalized medical marijuana in November 2016.
 An incredible 71% of residents voted in favor of Amendment 2.
 It came two years after the same vote failed.
 The initiative initially legalized MMJ for patients with ALS, PTSD, AIDS, glaucoma, and a few other conditions.

 After protests against the new legislation in certain quarters, Governor Rick Scott signed the bill into law in June 2017.
-It took a considerable period for Florida to finally allow qualified patients to use MMJ.
+However, it took a considerable period for Florida to allow qualified patients to use MMJ finally.
 Indeed, up until March 2019, it was illegal to smoke cannabis in the state.

 Vertical Integration – Does It Hurt the Market?

-However, Florida’s vertical integration model has effectively created a monopoly.
+However, its vertical integration model has effectively created a monopoly.
 It requires cannabis companies to be responsible for every aspect of the business.
-This includes growing, cultivating, transporting, and selling.
+This includes growing, transporting, and selling.
 There is no allowance for cooperation or subcontracting, barring a handful of exceptional circumstances.

 According to an MMJ company called Florigrown, the Florida legislature’s decision to pass SB8A, requiring vertical integration, violated Amendment 2.
 After all, Amendment 2 allowed companies to have different licenses for cultivating, processing, and selling.